Barina/Dark-Telegram/README.md

   <img src="Resources/Screenshots/20200403.png" width="100%" style="max-width: 100%;"/>
 </p>

-Currently at version 1.0.4 most features are ported from the original style, I will continue to work on it to add more cool things.</br>
+Currently at version 1.0.5 most features are ported from the original style, I will continue to work on it to add more cool things.</br>
 Feel free to contribute and make sure to check [Dark-WhatsApp style by vednoc](https://github.com/vednoc/dark-whatsapp)!

 ## Features

-* Some animations including contact list hover and private mode
+- Some animations including contact list hover and private mode
-* Border sizes for bubbles, icons and whole page
+- Border sizes for bubbles, icons and whole page
-* Hide contacts initials
+- Hide contacts initials
-* Custom icons for contacts (to match original style) (group icons currently not supported by telegram)
+- Custom icons for contacts (to match original style) (group icons currently not supported by telegram)
-* Emoji popup positioning
+- Emoji popup positioning
-* Vignette effect fot photo thumbs (video thumbs currently not supported)
+- Vignette effect fot photo thumbs (video thumbs currently not supported)
-* Compact mode
+- Compact mode
-* Messages tails
+- Messages tails
-* And working to bring more from the original style including:
+- Fullscreen mode
-  * Fullscreen mode
+- Custom chat window width
-  * Messages bubble position
+- Emojis and stickers transparency
-  * Emoji's transparency
+- And working to bring more from the original style including:
-  * Custom chat window width
+  - Messages bubble position
-* <i>and more ...</i>
+- <i>and more ...</i>

 See the [Changelog](Changelog.md) for more details.

 ## Credits

 Full credit for design goes to original style creators at [vednoc](https://github.com/vednoc).

 ### License:

 Code released under the [MIT](LICENSE) license.